-In those days, most hospital rooms were semi-private, meaning there were two people to a room with a curtain between the two beds.
+In those days, most hospital rooms were semi-private, with two people to a room and a curtain between the two beds.
 On one particular occasion, my father knocked on the hospital door and called the gentleman's name he had come to see.
 There was no answer, so Daddy gently opened the door and saw that the bed of the man he had come to see was empty.
 Taking out his pen and business card, he began to write a note to leave for the man.
 As he wrote, a voice came from the other side of the curtain.

 "Hello, are you a pastor?" the man said.

 "Yes, I am.
 What can I do for you?"
 Daddy asked.

 "I wonder if you might pray for me," he said.

 "Yes, I would be honored to pray for you," said Daddy.

 The conversation went on as Daddy asked the man if he knew Jesus and explained what that meant.
 When he finished the Gospel message, he asked the man if he wanted to ask Jesus to come into his heart.
 Tears streamed down the man's face.

 "I never knew it was so simple," the man said.
 "Yes, I want Jesus to come into my heart.
 I want Him to save me."

 That night, the gentleman on the other side of the curtain accepted Jesus.

 The next night, I went with Daddy again to the hospital, as he was eager to see how our church member was getting along and see how the gentleman on the other side of the curtain was doing, too.
 When we knocked on the door, this time there was a familiar voice.